- A pristine haven for underwater life, and Philippines' first marine park

 This isolated marine park is out of reach from diving day trips and can only be accessed via liveaboard.
 The remote location in the middle of the Sulu sea has become a haven for marine life, including half of all coral species in the world, over 600 species of fish, at least 11 species of sharks and around 13 species of dolphins and whales.
 Hawksbill turtles and green sea turtles also use these vibrant atolls as a nesting ground.

-Tubbataha liveaboards depart from Puerto Princess, the capital city of Palawan island.
-Numerous Filipino airlines operate regular flights from Manila to Puerto Princess which take around 1 hour.
+Tubbataha liveaboards depart from Puerto Princesa, the capital city of Palawan island.
+Numerous Filipino airlines operate regular flights from Manila to Puerto Princesa which take around 1 hour.
 Dive operators will usually transport guests from the airport to the harbour which is walking distance from the city centre.
 Most liveaboards depart after dinner, arriving at Tubbataha early the next morning, although some slower vessels may leave slightly earlier.

 The dive season at Tubbataha lasts just 3 months, from mid-March to mid-June.
 This dry season means conditions are usually optimal with clear skies, clear seas and over 30 meters of visibility.
 From September to December typhoon season at Tubbataha makes it difficult for vessels to travel and creates unreliable diving conditions.
 Such a restricted dive season means demand is high for the limited number of liveaboards, but also means this unique haven and its marine life is protected from the negative impacts of tourism and overcrowding.